 How long does brewed tea last?

 Brewed tea will last two to four days in the fridge.
 While at room temperature, it is only suitable for 8 hours.
+If you leave brewed tea outside for too long, the color will darken and it might taste sour very quickly on the hot day.

 Ensure to keep the brewed tea in an airtight container.
 You cannot just put plastic wrap over a container.
 An airtight container will also keep taste without exposing the tea to other smelly foods in your fridge like onions.